uboslinux/ubos-docs/sphinx/developers/site-json.rst

    For example, if you want to run Wordpress at ``http://example.org/blog``, the context path would be ``/blog`` (no trailing slash).
 If you want to run an app at the root of the site, specify an empty string.
-If this field is not provided, UBOS will use the default context from the :doc:`ubos-manifest`.
+If this field is not provided, UBOS will use the app's default context from the :doc:`ubos-manifest`.

 ``isdefault`` (optional)
    If provided, the value must be boolean ``true``.
 This instructs UBOS to automatically